pigalle-io/pigalle-logging/README.md

 # pigalle-logging

-Standard logging for the Pigalle framework.
+Logging features for the Pigalle framework.